 If you’re at a place where you do want to go to therapy, first, let me say to you, that is great.
 Reaching that conclusion can be hard enough in its own right.
 I am proud of you for getting there.
 Next up?
 You’ve gotta actually get your butt in the couch or the chair or the chaise lounge or whatever seating option your chosen therapist has decided to offer.
 Below, a few thoughts on how to approach the process.
 Take what you will.
 Leave the rest behind.
 And please, by all means, comment if you have any additional suggestions (and thank you in advance for doing so!!).

 First things first: you’ve gotta decide where you want to go to therapy.
-Factors to consider can include office location, if there are any specific mental health issues / therapeutic approaches you’d like them to specialize in, whether or not they accept your insurance, etc. When looking for a therapist, here are a few places to begin:
+Factors to consider can include office location, specific mental health issues/therapeutic approaches you’d like them to specialize in, whether or not they accept your insurance, etc. When looking for a therapist, here are a few places to begin:

 When scheduling an appointment, be prepared to answer a few questions—general human intake info (name, address, you know the drill), insurance info, and a brief overview of what you’re looking to address in therapy.